-Above: An Australian White Ibis (that’s the big bird) and Silver Gull fight over a scrap of bread.
+An Australian White Ibis and Silver Gull fight over a scrap of bread.

-I’m not a big fan of feeding wild animals, including birds, for a bunch of reasons.
-But I don’t think it has to always be a bad thing either.
-Here are a few things you might want to think about if you like giving food to wild critters.
+I’m not a big fan of feeding wild animals, including birds, for a whole bunch of reasons.
+But I don’t think it has to always be a bad thing either, and in some cases and handled the right way it can be helpful.
+Here are a few things you might want to think about if, like many people, you like giving food to wild critters.

-I’ll start with a nice picture (at right).
-This duck and its offspring are feeding on wild seed.
+I’ll start with a nice picture of the duck and its offspring feeding on wild seed.
 Cute eh?
 It sure looks peaceful to me.

 Seed-eating birds feeding in the wild are usually peaceful.
 This kind of activity, where the animals search for food in wild, rewards intelligence — the smartest ducks find the most food.

-Now compare it with this next picture (at right).
-Same species of duck, but someone has thrown some bread into the pond (no, it wasn’t me).
-The duck got to it first and now it’s going to have to break some speed records to get it down its throat before that Silver Gull gets hold of it.
-It’s a good thing that cute duckling isn’t in the middle of all this.
-Those Silver Gulls don’t play nice.
+Now compare it with the next picture showing the duck breaking water speed records while it’s pursued by a pair of seagulls.
+It’s the same species of duck, but someone has thrown some bread into the pond (no, it wasn’t me).
+The duck got to it first but those Silver Gulls don’t play nice.
+It’s a good thing that cute duckling isn’t in the middle of this.

 This kind of feeding rewards the fastest and most aggressive individuals and is stressful for all the birds involved.